5 Tips for Finding and Selecting the Right Collections Management System

 A CMS that enhances these activities offers the best chance for success:

-Loan and Exhibition Management – Sharing and displaying collection objects is at the heart of your museum.
+Loans and Exhibition Management – Sharing and displaying collection objects is at the heart of your museum.
 The CMS you select should streamline exhibition planning by consolidating checklist information and providing staff with accurately updated information.
 Your new CMS should offer flexible reporting that can be easily customized to support your team’s loans and exhibitions practices.

-Conservation Support – Maintaining the right preservation documentation—such as treatment surveys and condition reports—ensures that your collection remains secure and accessible.
+Conservation Support – Maintaining the right conservation documentation—such as treatment surveys and condition reports—ensures that your collection remains secure and accessible.
 Select a CMS that supports hassle-free collaboration between conservators, curators, and registrars by standardizing data for the necessary treatment surveys, reports, and environmental criteria.

 Location and Shipping Management – Look for a CMS that can cross-reference shipping information—send and delivery dates, courier details, shipment values—with insurance, object, and exhibition or loan details.
 Your CMS should also easily manage barcode tracking and inventory-related activities.

 Digital Asset and Media Management – Managing your digital assets is just as important as managing the objects in your collection.
-Be sure that your CMS provides native DAMS functionality, allowing you to read and manage virtually any media file format, create media records, automatically import and update media metadata, digitally annotate images, and set group access rights
+Be sure that your CMS provides native DAMS functionality, allowing you to read and manage virtually any media file format, create media records, automatically import and update media metadata, digitally annotate images, and set group access rights.

 Reporting and Analysis – Help your team manage your collection efficiently by selecting a CMS that provides multiple pre-configured reports, labels, catalogue templates, condition reports, and exhibition checklists.
 Ensure that data can be easily exported in a variety of useful formats.